wevre/transit-dart/README.md

 ## Getting started

-TODO: Any Dart-specific installation things to mention here?
+Coming soon: Any Dart-specific installation things to mention here?

 ## Usage

-TODO: This is a terrible example, even though it works, because you have to cobble together the pieces by hand.
+WARNING: This is a terrible example, even though it works, because you have to cobble together the pieces by hand.
 In future we'll have a more friendly API with examples showing how to convert directly to JSON or write to a stream.